doxout/promise-observer/README.md

 # promise-observer

-An observer / event emitter implementation with promise support
+An observable / event emitter implementation with promise support

 # Example